-After testing the child and building a relationship with them, the physical therapist moves into the therapy, easing their patient through a select rotation exercises — there are 3,000 in total to choose from — that are formulated to build the patient’s strength and stretch out weak muscles.
+After testing the child and building a relationship with them, the physiotherapist moves into the therapy, easing their patient through a select rotation exercises — there are 3,000 in total to choose from — that are formulated to build the patient’s strength and stretch out weak muscles.

-As the child progresses through the physical therapy, the physical therapist will progress to the set of gross motor skills that are imperative to that child’s development.
+As the child progresses through the physiotherapy, the physiotherapist will progress to the set of gross motor skills that are imperative to that child’s development.
 As soon as the child is able to stand, both with or without ankle support, the Cuevas Medek Exercise therapy moves into floor exercises.
-These exercises, done with various pieces of equipment, were created to give the child a sense of balance and agility, helping them to grow and reinforce the physical therapy they have gone through.
+These exercises, done with various pieces of equipment, were created to give the child a sense of balance and agility, helping them to grow and reinforce the physiotherapy they have gone through.

 The Cuevas Medek Exercise therapy is introduced to children as young as three months old to better aid the child in developing their core muscles.
 Through vigorous sessions on a daily schedule over the course of several months, most children see a marked improvement in their ability to stand, sit, and walk on their own.

-Cuevas Medek Exercise (CME) is a physical therapy approach for children suffering abnormal developmental motor evolution caused by a known or unknown non-degenerative syndrome affecting the central nervous system.
+Cuevas Medek Exercise (CME) is a physiotherapy approach for children suffering abnormal developmental motor evolution caused by a known or unknown non-degenerative syndrome affecting the central nervous system.
 This therapy can be applied to children from the age of 3 months until they achieve and control independent walking.
-Because the CME physical therapy practitioner needs to expose the infant to the influence of gravity, by providing progressive distal support, the use of this therapy may be limited by the child’s size and weight.
+Because the CME physiotherapy practitioner needs to expose the infant to the influence of gravity, by providing progressive distal support, the use of this therapy may be limited by the child’s size and weight.